justin-chellah/game-modes-restrictions/README.md

 # [L4D/2] Game Modes Restrictions
-This is a SourceMod Extension that prevents players that are connecting through the lobby/matchmaking from being able to play game modes that the server isn't supporting (set in `sv_gametypes` CVar).
+This is a SourceMod Extension that prevents players that are connecting through the lobby/matchmaking from being able to play game modes that the server isn't supporting (set in `sv_gametypes` CVar) by overriding the requested game mode with the one the server is currently using, upon joining.

 # Requirements
 - [SourceMod 1.11+](https://www.sourcemod.net/downloads.php?branch=stable)